-Content marketers know how important and effective data visualization can be no matter what business or trends it is focused on.
-In the online world, success is all too often relying on data and this data can be enormous.
+Content marketers know how important and effective data visualization can be, no matter what business or trends it is focused on.
+In the online world, success is all too often relying on data, and this data can be enormous.

 Think With Google